Qafny: A Quantum-Program Verifier: Qafny Design Principles: Locus, Type, and State

-\myparagraph{{A Glance at the \(\qafny\) Type-Guided Proof System through Quantum Conditional Proofs}} We integrate our type system with the \qafny proof system, where \qafny's type-guided proof triple (\(\fivepule{\Omega}{\sigma}{g}{P}{e}{Q}\)) states that from a pre-condition $P$, executing $e$ results in a post-condition $Q$, provided that $P$ and $Q$ are resp. well-formed w.r.t $\sigma$ and $\sigma'$, where $\typing{\Omega}{\sigma}{g}{e}{\sigma'}$ is a valid typing judgment (explained in \Cref{sec:type-checking}).
-The well-formedness of predicates \(P\) and \(Q\) mandates that each locus mentioned in them must be in \(\dom{\sigma}\) and \(\dom{\sigma'}\), respectively.
+We integrate our type system with the \qafny proof system, where \qafny's type-guided proof triple (\(\fivepule{\Omega}{\sigma}{g}{P}{e}{Q}\)) states that from a pre-condition $P$, executing $e$ results in a post-condition $Q$, provided that $P$ and $Q$ are resp. well-formed w.r.t $\sigma$ and $\sigma'$, where $\typing{\Omega}{\sigma}{g}{e}{\sigma'}$ is a valid typing judgment (explained in \Cref{sec:type-checking}). \ignore{ The well-formedness of predicates \(P\) and \(Q\) mandates that each locus mentioned in them must be in \(\dom{\sigma}\) and \(\dom{\sigma'}\), respectively.
 On the bottom step of \Cref{fig:ghz-proof}, other than the locus rewrites from $x\srange{0}{j}$ to $\kappa$ described above, a classical separation-logic-styled frame rule (\rulelab{P-Frame} in \Cref{sec:semantics-proof}) is applied to ignore the locus $x\srange{j\splus{1}}{n}$ that does not affect the rest of the proof, and the type environment is transformed accordingly.
-In line \rulelab{P-Oracle} (\Cref{fig:ghz-proof}), we apply an oracle operation ($\qass{x[j]\;}{}{\;x[j]\,\splus\, 1}$), analogized to an array map function described in \Cref{fig:intros-example}, i.e., for every basis-ket of locus $\kappa_2$, we flip the bit of $x[j]$'s position basis.
+In line \rulelab{P-Oracle} (\Cref{fig:ghz-proof}), we apply an oracle operation ($\qass{x[j]\;}{}{\;x[j]\,\splus\, 1}$), analogized to an array map function described in \Cref{fig:intros-example}, i.e., for every basis-ket of locus $\kappa_2$, we flip the bit of $x[j]$'s position basis. }